 TIP: If you place extensions normally handled natively by Ots (eg. webm, ogg, opus, mpg, wav, etc.) in the "Other:" text field and check the box, this will *force* these specific extensions to be transcoded via FFmpeg.
 Normally you do NOT want to do this as the (re-)encode is unnecessary, slow and loses quality, however, it can be useful in special cases such as for working around problematic/corrupt files or forcing wav files to be encoded with Opus rather than via Lame.
 (Also note that the "Other:" text field/check box setting will be honoured not just in the Batch Converter but also when importing via the "File -> Import -> Media Files..." menu option.)

 To use this feature, you need to download FFmpeg binaries (we recommend the 64-bit STATIC edition) of version 3.3.1 or above and copy the contained "ffmpeg.exe" file to the "C:\OtsLabs\Plugins\encoder" folder (assumes standard installation path).
-Visit ffmpeg.org to obtain the package.
+Use direct links below or visit ffmpeg.org to obtain the package.